-Last updated on May 29th, 2020
+Last updated on July 14th, 2022

 Philadelphia is a remarkable city of firsts.
 It’s home to the nation’s first zoo, first children’s hospital, first stock exchange, first mint, first art school and museum, and more.
 And of course, Philadelphia is the site of America’s first birthday.
-With its rich history, ideal location, and endless options for fun and recreation, Philadelphia and its suburbs could very well end up first on your list of perfect places to buy your next home.
+With its rich history, ideal location, and endless options for fun and recreation, Philadelphia and its suburbs could very well end up first on your list of perfect places to buy your next home

 Check out 5 reasons why we simply adore the City of Brotherly Love: